AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

    See all fragments and brand guidelines that need your attention.
 The fragment highlighted in the panel corresponds to the fragment highlighted in the generated variant in the Canvas.

+   >[!NOTE]
+   >
+   > The _Brand voice_ guideline noted in the _Brand validation panel_ applies to the entire variant, not an individual fragment.
+The whole content variant will be highlighted for suggested improvement.

 1. Using the suggestions in the _Brand validation panel_, manually revise fragments of emails to achieve the strongest alignment to your brand.

 1. To validate your revisions and ensure they are more closely aligned with your brand identity, click **[!UICONTROL Re-check]**.

    The brand validation process will run again.
 If the fragment/guideline passes validation a green checkmark appears for that fragment in the _Brand validation panel_.
 The percentage in the _Brand guideline check_ icon for the revised variant also shows your progress.
 You are automatically moved to the next fragment that needs your attention.

-   >[!NOTE]
-   >
-   > The _Brand voice_ guideline noted in the _Brand validation panel_ applies to the entire variant, not an individual fragment.
-The whole content variant will be highlighted for suggested improvement.

 1. Continue revising fragments to ensure the entire variant passes brand validation.

    Navigate between guidelines in the _Brand validation panel_ using the **[!UICONTROL Next]** and **[!UICONTROL Previous]** buttons.

-1. At the top of the _Brand validation panel_ navigate through each variant using the arrows (for instance, click through from "Email 1" to "Email 2") and continue revising fragments to better adhere to your brand guidelines.
+1. At the top of the _Brand validation panel_ navigate through each variant using the arrows (for instance, use the arrow to move from `Email 1` to `Email 2`) and continue revising fragments to better adhere to your brand.

    See [Brand voice guidelines](/help/user-guide/guidelines/brands.md) for more information on considered guidelines.